-To be honest, I don’t want to be terribly productive during these periods.
-What I do want is to learn something, be entertained, or just have a way to goof off while I’m waiting.
-At the same time, I don’t want to be completely wasting my time (if I’m doing that, why aren’t I sleeping?) – the key is to find the balance between useful, interesting, and feeling like work.
+To be honest, I don’t want to be productive during these periods.
+What I do want is to learn something, be entertained, or just have a way to waste time while I’m waiting.
+At the same time, I don’t want to be completely wasting my time (if I’m doing that, why aren’t I sleeping?) – the key is to find the balance between useful, entertaining, and feeling like work.

 I sense from the lines I stand in all the time and the iPhones I see out during these lines that I’m not alone in my quest, so I’ll share some of the things I can be found doing during that between time.